MichaelBentleyOh/ROS2_multi_robot_control/README.md

 The original package can be found here:  [Original GitLab Repository](https://gitlab.ensta-bretagne.fr/zerrbe/ign-ros2-multi-robots-control-update/-/tree/master/simple_test/resource?ref_type=heads)

 This revised version enhances the original package to fully utilize the ROS 2 controller framework, focusing on stability and ease of expansion.
+The original revises "gz_ros2_control" but this repo doesn't have to revise any code given by binary execution.

+I think this approach is more convinent for beginners like me.

 ---